-Contractions, labor, birth – entering the mysterious world of your third trimester
+Contractions, labor, and birth – entering the mysterious world of your third trimester

-When I was pregnant with my first child, I soaked up everything I could possibly learn about contractions and labor.
+When I was pregnant with my first child, I soaked up everything I could possibly learn about contractions, labor, and birth.
 I took the classes, I read the books, I talked to friends.

-After I had my own birth story, my own labor story, my own contraction story, I realized something: the third trimester remains mysterious because everyone is different, every birth story is different, every labor is different, everyone’s contractions are different.
+I had my own birth story, my own labor story, my own contraction story.
+And I realized something: the third trimester remains mysterious because every pregnancy is different, every birth story is different, every labor is different, everyone’s contractions are different.

-Yes, I know that isn’t helpful for you, dear pregnant friend – after all, you don’t know your birth story, your labor story, or your contraction story – so I gathered up our friends from the birth community to answer a few questions and help guide you through the mysterious third trimester.
+Yes, I know that isn’t helpful for you, dear pregnant friend – after all, you don’t know your birth story, your labor story, or your contraction story – so I gathered up friends from the birth community to answer the top questions we hear from mamas-to-be to help guide you through the mysterious third trimester.

-How do you answer “what does a contraction feel like?” for moms-to-be?
+How do you answer the question “What does a contraction feel like?” for mamas-to-be?

-How do you describe the difference between a Braxton Hicks contraction versus a labor contraction?
+What is the difference between a Braxton Hicks contraction and a labor contraction?

 “Braxton Hicks contractions are usually irregular and don’t settle into any kind of pattern.
 They can be set off by doing too much, being dehydrated or they may simply be your clever body’s way of helping to shift your baby into a better position before labor.
 Some moms experience regular Braxton hicks in the third trimester when the bump turns to a basketball (rock hard) and is accompanied by a tightening feeling.
 The real deal will generally become more regular and settle into a pattern.
-They may increase in intensity and require more focus (Braxton Hicks can feel quite strong too)” – Tracy Donegan, Birth Educator, Founder of GentleBirth
+They may increase in intensity and require more focus.
+Braxton Hicks can feel quite strong too.”

-How do you know when a mom is in labor?
+How do you know when a woman is in labor?

 (Note: leave this one to the experts, girls, only your health care provider can check your cervix)